Electoral registration FAQs

-The Full Register has the names and addresses of everyone registered to vote and is updated every month.
+This has the names and addresses of everyone registered to vote and is updated every month.
 Anyone can look at it at the Council's office, but copies can only be supplied for certain purposes, such as elections and law enforcement.
 Credit reference agencies are also allowed to use the Full Register, but only to check your name and address if you are applying for credit, and to help stop 'money laundering'.
 Anyone who has a copy of the Register will be committing a criminal offence if they unlawfully pass on information from it.

-The Open Register is available for general sale and can be used for any purpose.
+This is available for general sale and can be used for any purpose.
 You can choose not to be on it.
 It will be kept separate from the Full Register and updated every month.
 The Open Register can be bought by any person, company or organisation and could be used for different purposes such as checking your identity and commercial activities such as marketing.